Going Deep on Live Sports Advertising Opportunities - Basis

 Sports Gambling: Watching with a Vested Interest

 Another key factor that’s fueling sports viewership?
-Gambling, which has gone from being federally banned (save for in Nevada) in 2018 to being all over American sports coverage today.
-As legalized sports gambling has come to more and more states, total consumer spending on gambling has skyrocketed—surpassing $100 billion for the first time in 2023, and expected to exceed $200 billion in 2025.
+Gambling, which has gone from being largely prohibited under federal law (except in Nevada) before 2018 to being all over American sports coverage today.
+After the Supreme Court struck down the federal ban that year, individual states began legalizing sports betting, and total consumer spending on gambling has since skyrocketed—surpassing $100 billion for the first time in 2023, and expected to exceed $200 billion in 2027.

-This growing excitement around sports betting is delivering new, passionate audiences to live sports.
-Eleven percent of the US population was a sports bettor in 2023, and in 2025, there are expected to be nearly 37 million online sports bettors in the US.
+This growing excitement around sports betting is delivering new, passionate audiences to live sports, with over a fifth of US adults reporting that they have personally engaged with sports betting within the last year.
 And if someone is spending money on the game, they’re a whole lot more likely to tune in, with 85% of sports bettors saying it makes them more interested in watching the games.

 As for where and how they're watching...